 - Rights.
 Leases, distribution agreements, employment contracts, covenants, financing arrangements, supply contracts, licences, certifications, franchises.

 - Relationships.
 Trained and assembled workforce, customer and distribution relationships.

 - Intellectual property.
-Patents; copyrights; trademarks; proprietary technology (for example, formulas, recipes, specifications, formulations, training programmes, marketing strategies, artistic techniques, customer lists, demographic studies, product test results); business knowledge — such as suppliers’ lead times, cost and pricing data, trade secrets and knowhow.
+Patents; copyrights; trademarks; proprietary technology (for example, formulas, recipes, specifications, formulations, training programs, marketing strategies, artistic techniques, customer lists, demographic studies, product test results); business knowledge — such as suppliers’ lead times, cost and pricing data, trade secrets and know-how.

 Internally generated intangibles cannot be disclosed on the balance sheet, but are often significant in value, and should be understood and managed appropriately.
 Under IFRS 3, only intangible assets that have been acquired can be separately disclosed on the acquiring company’s consolidated balance sheet (disclosed intangible assets).